Canada’s only non-profit dedicated to addressing Economic Abuse & Injustice

 Informed By Evidence, Practice Expertise, And Lived Experience:

-We ensure our work is informed by up to date evidence, practice expertise, and lived experience means being flexible and responsive, keeping track of new and emerging knowledge, and adapting to align with this.
+We ensure our work is informed by up to date evidence, practice expertise, and lived experience: which means being flexible and responsive, keeping track of new and emerging knowledge, and adapting to changing environments.

 Collaboration And Partnerships

-We work well with individuals and grassroots organizations and networks.
-Ending violence against women requires large-scale, long-term effort and we recognize that we are but one agency that has a role in working to achieve change.
+We work with individuals, grassroots organizations, and networks.
+Ending violence against women requires large-scale, long-term effort––we recognize that we are but one agency that has a role in working to achieve change.

 Our Mission

 We collaborate with organizations and individuals to develop a comprehensive approach that enables marginalized domestic violence survivors to recover from Economic Abuse.
-It also addresses critical policy gaps that are preventing survivors from recovering and becoming economically secure and independent.
+We also address critical policy gaps which prevent survivors from recovering, ultimately becoming economically secure and independent.

 Our Vision